ray-project/ray/doc/source/serve/configure-serve-deployment.md

 ## How to configure a deployment

-There are 3 ways to specify the parameters mentioned above.
-Two ways are through your application code, and the third way is through the Serve Config file that is recommended for production.
+There are 2 ways to specify the parameters mentioned above.
+First, you can specify them through your application code.
+Second, you can specify them through the Serve Config file that is recommended for production.

+### Specify parameters through application code

   - In the `@serve.deployment` decorator -